-Our total fixed-rate borrowings under the 2025 Notes as of December 31, 2022 and 2021 were \$161.9 million.
+Our total fixed-rate borrowings under the 2025 Notes as of December 31, 2023 and 2022 were \$161.9 million.
 We record all of our fixed-rate borrowings at amortized cost and therefore, any changes in interest rates do not impact the values that we report for these senior notes on our consolidated financial statements.
-As of December 31, 2022 and 2021, we had no variable-rate borrowings related to the 2025 Notes.
+As of December 31, 2023 and 2022, we had no variable-rate borrowings related to the 2025 Notes.

-The 2025 Notes include an embedded derivative which was marked to fair value at December 31, 2022 and 2021 of \$0.0 million and \$0.9 million, respectively.
+The 2025 Notes include an embedded derivative which was marked to a fair value of zero at both December 31, 2023 and 2022.
 The fair value inputs to the derivative valuation include dividend yield, term, volatility, stock price, and risk-free rate.
 Consequently we may incur gains and losses on the derivative as changes occur in the stock price, volatility, and risk-free rate at each reporting period.
-Additional details regarding our 2025 Notes and the embedded derivative are included in Item IV Part 15 Note 4.
-Fair Value Measurement of Assets and Liabilities and Note 6.
-Debt in this Annual Report on Form 10-K.
+Additional details regarding our 2025 Notes and the embedded derivative are included in Item IV Part 15 Note 4 - Fair Value Measurements and Note 5 - Debt in this Annual Report on Form 10-K.